PathriVidyaPraveen/PathriVidyaPraveen/README.md

 ## Hi there 👋

 This is **Pathri Vidya Praveen** ,**a passionate programmer and a tech enthusiast**, a B.Tech CSE Student in IIT Hyderabad.
 I like to explore many things from  Mathematics to AI ML and WebDev stuff.
 I also like to understand everything deeply and clearly about how are things working on actually deep inside and how are things built actually from a developer's POV.
+I love to solve math problems and explore many things in various fields of mathematics.

-Currently exploring various things like **Machine Learning and Web Development** dedicating some time to each topic alongside academics and also interested to look into Low level System Programming.
+Currently exploring various things like **Mathematics , Artificial Intelligence, Systems programming and Software Development** dedicating some time to each topic alongside academics and also interested to look into Low level System Programming.